terascope/teraslice/e2e/README.md

 You can run `yarn test` from the directory to run the tests.

-There are currently two supported "modes": developer mode & QA/CI mode.
-The default dev.
-To override, `export MODE=qa` in your environment.

-## Dev Mode
+## Development

-When in dev mode, the teraslice project root and any npm-linked dependencies will be bind-mounted into the test image to avoid rebuilds between edits.
+When in dev mode, the teraslice project root will be built in a docker container, including any uncommitted changes.
+Currently this e2e tests do not support symlinked directories.
 The recommended workflow is:

-1. From the teraslice project root, `yarn bootstrap` and it will link the teraslice packages together
+1. From the teraslice project root, `yarn setup` and it will link the teraslice packages together

-1. From the teraslice project root, `yarn test:e2e` will run the test suite against latest stable versions.
+1. From the e2e directory, `yarn test` will run the test suite against latest stable versions.

 1. Repeat as needed.
+When done, run `yarn clean` from this directory.

+## CI Tests

+When in CI, the teraslice tests will run until a failure happens then bail, output the logs, and cleanup the docker stack.
+To run in CI tests, use `yarn test:ci` from inside the e2e directory or `yarn test:e2e:ci` from inside the project root.
+Running the CI tests will also force downloading assets.

+## Assets

+Currently the `elasticsearch-assets` are automatically download the latest bundle and load into `${root}/e2e/autoload` when the tests are ran.
+If the asset has already been downloaded in the past 24 hours it will skip downloading.
+In order to force downloading the latest remove the file `${root}/e2e/autoload/.downloadedAt`.

+To add additionally asset bundles, edit `${root}/e2e/test/download-assets.js`.

 # Trouble-Shooting